 American Evangelicals and the Challenge of Environmentalism

-272 pages, 6.00 x 9.00 in
+272 Pages, 6.00 x 9.00 x 1.04 in

 - Published: October 2020

-Although evangelicals and environmentalists at large still find themselves on opposing sides of an increasingly contentious issue, there is a counternarrative that has received little attention.
+Although evangelicals and environmentalists at large still find themselves on opposing sides of an increasingly contentious issue, there is a counternarrative that has received less attention.
 Since the late 1970s, evangelical creation care advocates have worked relentlessly both to find a common cause with environmentalists and to convince fellow evangelicals to engage in environmental debate and action.

 Clearly argued and meticulously researched, this book makes a significant contribution to a topic of great political, moral, and spiritual significance.
 Highly recommended.~Roger S. Gottlieb, author of Morality and the Environmental Crisis

 All too often, evangelical culture is treated as a monolith.
-Melanie Gish’s smart and empathetic book chips away at that myth, revealing the surprising diversity of modern evangelical attitudes to the environment, including a fascinating minority report of ‘green evangelicals’ for whom ‘creation care’ became a biblical imperative.
+Melanie Gish’s smart and empathetic book chips away at that myth, revealing the surprising diversity of modern evangelical attitudes to the environment, including a fascinating minority report of green evangelicals for whom creation care became a biblical imperative.
 In the process, Gish shines a light on some of the ideological refugees of the American culture wars, raising deeper questions about what it means to be evangelical and conservative today, and what it could mean in the future.~Brett Malcolm Grainger, Assistant Professor of Spirituality, Villanova University